Ruiyi666/Algo-Arena/docs/REPORT2.md

 #### Illustration

 The reason why we provide two ways to deploy the project is that in the first way, we only need to install **Terraform** and **AWS CLI** on the local machine, and all the resources will be created on AWS and built automatically.
-However, we don't have another non-EC2 resource as the requirement of the assignment.
+However, we don't have another non-EC2 resource as the requirement of the assignment, and the frontend of the project is a static single-page application, which is no need to be deployed on Apache or Nginx on EC2.

 So in the second way, we deploy the frontend to S3, and the backend to EC2, and the database to RDS.
 In this way, we can meet the requirement of the assignment, but the drawback is that we need to build the frontend locally and upload it to S3, during which we need to install **Node.js** on the local machine.